Install Cells on Raspberry

 Run your server as a service with systemd¶

-Create a configuration file sudo vi /etc/systemd/system/cells.service
+Create a configuration file sudo vi /etc/systemd/system/cells.service with the following:

 Reload systemd daemon, enable and start cells: